 Migrations

-Laravel database migrations are like version control for your database.
+Database migrations are like version control for your database.
 They allow you to easily create, modify, or delete tables and columns in your database in a structured way, without having to manually write SQL queries.

 When you make changes to your database like adding a new table or column, modifying an existing column's data type, or changing a relationship between tables, database migrations allow you to propagate those changes to all instances of your database.